Julian Barratt: Other

 In 2012, Barratt appeared in the miniseries Treasure Island on Sky1, as well as narrating the BBC Two documentary The Tube.
 He also had a part as an art teacher in the BBC drama White Heat.
 In 2013, he appeared in the fifth series of Being Human, playing a werewolf named Larry Chrysler.
 He also narrated the BBC Two documentaries The Route Masters: Running London's Roads and The Fifteen Billion Pound Railway.
 In April 2014, he collaborated with Julia Davis and Joe Frank on Frank's radio show "Isolation," which was broadcast as part of KCRW's UnFictional series.

 In April 2016, he starred as Maurice Flowers, a children's author battling depression, in the Channel 4 series, Flowers, a 6 part dark comedy mini series which follows the eccentric and dysfunctional members of the Flowers family.
 He reprised the role for the second series in 2018.

 He plays the title character in the film Mindhorn, which he co-wrote with Simon Farnaby.
 It was released through Netflix on 12 May 2017.

-In 2019, he voiced Mr. Swan in an advert for Sipsmith gin.
+In 2019, Barratt appeared in the Killing Eve episode "Nice and Neat" as a sinister man (also named Julian) who helps an injured Villanelle before attempting to trap her in his home.
+That same year, he voiced Mr. Swan in an advert for Sipsmith gin.

 In 2024, Barratt appeared in series 2 of Extraordinary as a special powers counsellor.
 The lead character had a crush on him and they shared a kiss after having described him as a DILF to her friend Carrie.
 He also appeared in the miniseries Knuckles as Jack Sinclair.

+Since late 2024, Barratt provides voiceovers for Absolute Radio.